Klortho/one-time-note/README.md

 # Custom Mission-Impossible style note

-This is a start at a clone of privnote, but I didn't get very far.
-I think that privnote is actually okay, since the last major version came out.
+This is a stab at making a clone of [privnote](https://privnote.com), because I didn't trust them.
+But, after getting started, I came around to a better understanding of how the algorithm there works (basically, the same way I had in mind that it *should* work).

-I probably won't get back to this one.
+So, privnote is *probably* okay; ever since the last major version came out.
+So, I probably won't ever get back to finishing this one.

-## How this works
+## How it works

-This is the main form. "index.html" should raedirect here.
+It's expected that this will be used only over HTTPS.

+The entry point is just an HTML form, "tnwsd.html".
+The "index.html" page should redirect to that one.

 The user types in his or her note, and clicks the button.
-At that point, the client encrypts the note using an auto- generated key.
+The *client* encrypts the note using an auto-generated key that should be long enough to resist brute force hacking for the foreseeable future.
 The key is 30 random, base 64 characters.

-The JS then POSTS to post.cgi, sending the first half of the key and the ciphertext. post.cgi stores the ciphertext in a data file.
+The JS then POSTS to post.cgi, sending the first half of the key and the ciphertext. post.cgi stores the ciphertext in a data file, using the first half lf the key as f filename.

-Oh, shoot, the place I wanted to deploy it to doesn't let me write to the filesystem.

 ## Third-party libraries